 Host a Successful Virtual Conference With SpotMe

 SpotMe’s virtual event and conferencing app is an intuitive and engaging platform that will create a memorable experience for your guests.
 No other platform allows for our level of hyper-customization, interactivity, and reporting and analytics while running a virtual conference.

 Our interactive features allow your participants and speakers a fun and simple way to communicate with each other.
 Polling, Q&As, surveys, applause, and breakout sessions ensure your conference will be lively and entertaining for all involved.

 And don’t forget about our rich networking capabilities.
 Let your participants and speakers set up their personal profile pages, upload their headshots, send private messages, create video chats, and begin posting, commenting, and replying to our live feed.

 Interested in giving SpotMe a try?
 Reach out for a free trial.

 Looking for more virtual conference tips?
-Read our guides: Our Favorite Virtual Conferences of 2020 and Why We Think They’re the Best and 10 Interactive Conferences Ideas to Increase Engagement with a Virtual Audience.
+Read our guides: the 2023 Guide To Virtual Conferences (And Why You Might Want to go Hybrid) and 20 Interactive Conferences Ideas to Increase Engagement with a Virtual Audience.